 To unite progressive Asian American student leaders and promote racial equity in the Asian American community.

 Meet our Team

-Savya Miriyala is a junior at Damascus High School.
-She joined AAPSU in order to address and spread awareness of the issues the Asian American community faces.
-As one of AAPSU's Public Relations Directors, Savya works with social media to communicate important information.
-She is looking forward to working with everyone and helping achieve AAPSU's goals.
+Savya Miriyala is a senior at Damascus High School.
+She joined AAPSU as the Public Relations Director in order to promote more inclusivity and address the issues the Asian American community faces.
+Savya is looking forward to working with an amazing team and helping AAPSU grow.

 Josie Kim is a sophomore at Richard Montgomery High School and joined AAPSU because she wants to make a difference in Asian representation.
 She is looking forward to working on the various projects and ideas she has in mind to increase Asian ESOL accessibility!

 Ashley Morrow is a senior in high school living in Thousand Oaks, California.
 She joined AAPSU with the goal of engaging youth in advocacy and activism pertaining to issues affecting the AAPI community, and also with the hope of learning more about her Southeast Asian heritage.
 She is looking forward to fostering an inclusive environment, promoting effective discourse, and advocating for data disaggregation.
 In her free time, she enjoys reading and writing short fiction and runs a literary magazine.

 Jason Liaw is a junior enrolled in the Science, Math, Computer Science program at Poolesville High School.
 Jason is passionate about promoting equity and cultural understanding in business and education.
 This year, he looks forward to engaging the community with new media strategies and growing AAPSU